 For choosing your PICKUP LOCATION please read this important information.

 After leaving Reykjavík we head north on Route 1, where we get a great introduction to the incredible landscapes we will see on this trip as as we pass by and under Hvalfjörður, the whale fjord.
 On the way north we will turn off and leave the route 1 traffic behind, continuing our way to the northwest, where we will make our first stop.
-At Erpstaðir Dairy Farm we will go on a guided tour by the farmer, getting to learn about life on a dairy farm in Iceland and to see how they make all their delicious skyr, cheese and ice-cream.
+At Erpstaðir Dairy Farm we will go on a guided tour by the farmer, getting to learn about life on a dairy farm in Iceland and to see how they make all their delicious Skyr, cheese and ice-cream.
 We get to sample all their wonderful produce they make right there on the farm.
-Next it is a short drive on to where we will have lunch for the day, getting to try typical Icelandic fare.
+Next it is roughly a 1 hour drive to where we will have lunch for the day depending on what your guide suggests.

-We continue north, coming into one of our first Westfjords towns.
-Hólmavík is a small fishing town on the eastern Westfjords coast known as Strandir.
-Strandir was believed to be the area where witches and sorcerers would reside, and we can learn all about their weird and wonderful ways at the Museum of Witchcraft and Sorcery.
-We continue on, passing over mountains and wind our way along the coast until we reach the Guesthouse of Heydalur, tucked deep away in a secluded valley.
+After lunch, we continue on, passing over mountains and wind our way along the coast until we reach the Guesthouse of Heydalur, tucked deep away in a secluded valley.
 Here is a small farm with horses, a greenhouse with hot pool and orchard.
 We take it easy, getting accustomed to the quieter pace of life on the farm by going for hikes in the spectacular scenery looking for arctic foxes, bathing in the geothermal pools on the farm and in the greenhouse or using the sauna.
-Before retiring for the night we eat dinner at their wonderful restaurant, where we can taste fresh produce from the area.
-All rooms are comfortably appointed with private bathrooms and include Heydalur’s delicious buffet breakfast.
+Before retiring for the night, or taking a stroll in the midnight sun, we have dinner at their wonderful restaurant, where we can taste fresh produce from the area.
+All the rooms have a private bathroom and include Heydalur’s delicious buffet breakfast (dinner not included).

-Back on dry land we will continue to explore the area around Ísafjörður, taking in the incredible scenery and views all around this town.
-We will have dinner at one of Icelands most revered restaurants.
-Tjöruhúsið is a must visit for any Icelanders visiting the Westfjords with some of the freshest and best seafood dishes in the country.
-After dinner we will depart town to our guesthouse for the night.
-It is only a short drive, by taking advantage of the tunnel that gets us through the mountains, into the next fjord to get to our guesthouse.
+Back on dry land, we will have dinner at one of Iceland’s most revered restaurants, Tjöruhúsið (not included).
+This family run restaurant is a must visit for any Icelander visiting the Westfjords as it offers some of the freshest and best seafood dishes in the country.
+Alternative dinner reservations will be made for vegetarian friendly trips.
+After dinner we will leave town and go to our guesthouse for the night into the next fjord.
 Driving through the gorgeous scenery of Önundarfjörður always leaves us speechless.
-We will spend the night here in the restored farmhouse of Kirkjuból, a cosy guesthouse set in rolling green fields and surrounded by towering mountains.
+We will spend the night here at Hótel Holt or another cosy guest house in the rolling green fields and surrounded by towering mountains.

-After an early breakfast on day three we set off for Dynjandi, which would have to be one of Iceland’s most impressive waterfalls.
+After an early breakfast on day three we set off for Dynjandi, which has to be one of Iceland’s most impressive waterfalls.
 This is a big statement with waterfalls seeming to be around every corner in Iceland.
-You will hike past many smaller falls on the way up to larger falls of Dynjandi, the immense, cascading ribbons of water leaving every visitor in awe.
+You will hike past many smaller falls on the way up to the larger falls of Dynjandi, the immense, cascading ribbons of water leaving every visitor in awe.
 The views from the top are equally impressive.
-We continue south toward the town of Bíldudalur, tucked deep away in massive fjords, often protecting this town from the afternoon sea breezes that prevail in the fjords.
+Next, we continue up into the mountains toward the town of Bíldudalur, tucked deep away in massive fjords, often protecting this town from the afternoon sea breezes that prevail in the fjords.
 The drive to get here is spectacular with the often potholed mountain road slowing our drive, which allows us to better take in the breathtaking views that greet us over every mountain crest and around every corner.